Berg0162/simcline/Wahoo Kickr/README.md

 The two precise device addresses are critical to assure a reliable test!
 You have to insert the values in the program code!<br>

 1) First insert in the <b>Wahoo_Zwift_Bridge</b> code the two precise BLE MAC Addresses it has to connect with
-2) Upload and Run this code on the Feather nRF52840
+2) Upload and Run this code on the Feather nRF52840 Express or Adafruit ESP32 Feather V2
 2) Start the Serial Monitor to catch debugging info
 3) Start/Power-On the Wahoo trainer
 4) Feather and Trainer will pair as reported on the Serial Monitor